webarkit/jsartoolkit5/README.md

 3. `npm install`
 4. From inside jsartoolkit5 directory run `docker run -dit --name emscripten -v $(pwd):/src trzeci/emscripten-slim:latest bash` to download and start the container, in preparation for the build
 5. `docker exec emscripten npm run build-local` to build JS version of artoolkit5
+6. `docker exec emscripten npm run build-local-no-libar` to build JS version of artoolkit5 without rebuilding libar.bc
-6. `docker stop emscripten` to stop the container after the build, if needed
+7. `docker stop emscripten` to stop the container after the build, if needed
-7. `docker rm emscripten` to remove the container
+8. `docker rm emscripten` to remove the container
-8. `docker rmi trzeci/emscripten-slim:latest` to remove the Docker image, if you don't need it anymore
+9. `docker rmi trzeci/emscripten-slim:latest` to remove the Docker image, if you don't need it anymore
-9. The build artifacts will appear in `/build`.
+10. The build artifacts will appear in `/build`.
 There's a build with debug symbols in `artoolkit.debug.js` file and the optimized build with bundled JS API in `artoolkit.min.js`; also, a WebAssembly build artoolkit_wasm.js and artoolkit_wasm.wasm

 ### ⚠️ Not recommended ⚠️ : Build local with manual emscripten setup